mattlag/Syntaxalator/README.md

 # syntaxalator.js
 A small JavaScript syntax highlighter for posting code examples to web pages.
-Paste your example code into a <pre> tag with an class='syntaxalator', and include syntaxalator.js on the web page.
-Syntaxalator will look for those <pre> tags, and replace the plain text JavaScript with a pretty syntax-highligted and line-numbered <div>.
+Paste your example code into a &lt;pre&gt; tag with an class='syntaxalator', and include syntaxalator.js on the web page.
+Syntaxalator will look for those &lt;pre&gt; tags, and replace the plain text JavaScript with a pretty syntax-highligted and line-numbered &lt;div&gt;.

+Not crazy-robust at the moment, targeted at short code examples.
+If syntax highlighting fails, the code in the origional tag will be shown.

+### What it doesn't hilight so far:
+Cutting-edge ES6 Stuff
+Non-decimal Numbers
+Regular Expressions

 ## License
 Copyright (C) 2014 Matthew LaGrandeur, released under [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0-standalone.html)